dekunw/integrated_AEB_AES/README.md

 ## Publication

-[Integrated Control of Steering and Braking for Effective Collision Avoidance with Autonomous Emergency Braking in Automated Driving](https://ieeexplore.ieee.org/document/9837228), 30th Mediterranean Conference on Control and Automation (MED), 2022, Greece
+[Integrated Control of Steering and Braking for Effective Collision Avoidance with Autonomous Emergency Braking in Automated Driving](https://ieeexplore.ieee.org/document/9837228), **Dekun Wang, Kaveh Nazem Tahmasebi, and DeJiu Chen**, 30th Mediterranean Conference on Control and Automation (MED), 2022, Greece
-Dekun Wang, Kaveh Nazem Tahmasebi, and DeJiu Chen